Bradley Goodyear: Career

 Goodyear began practicing law with Kenefick, Cook, Mitchell & Bass before becoming a partner in the firm of O'Brien, Hamlin & Goodyear with John Lord O'Brian and Chauncey J. Hamlin.
 Upon the outbreak of World War I, the firm was dissolved when the partners joined the war effort.

 After World War I, he returned to Buffalo where he formed a law practice with Maj.
 Gen. William J. Donovan and Frank G. Raichie known as Donovan, Goodyear & Raichie.
 Reportedly, Goodyear retired from his law practice in c.
 1923 when his partner Donovan, who was then also the U.S. Attorney for the Western District of New York, had his agents raid Buffalo's private Saturn Club (of which both men were members and which Goodyear was a Dean of) and confiscated large amounts of illegal liquor.

 Military service

-During the War, Goodyear went overseas with the 106th Field Artillery, with whom he had earlier served with in the Mexican Border campaign.
-During the War, he fought in France during the Battle of Verdun and by the Wars end, had advanced to the rank of Major and was commanding officer of his regiment.
+During the War, Goodyear went overseas with the 106th Field Artillery, with whom he had earlier served in the Mexican Border campaign.
+During the War, he fought in France during the Battle of Verdun and by the Wars end, had advanced to the rank of Major and was the commanding officer of his regiment.